Synthetixio/SIPs/sips/sip-draft-synth-exchange.md

 <!--"If you can't explain it simply, you don't understand it well enough."
 Simply describe the outcome the proposed changes intends to achieve.
 This should be non-technical and accessible to a casual community member.-->

-ENable synth exchanging on L2 via Optimism
+Enable synth exchanging on L2 via Optimism

 ## Abstract